ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 8. Security
 ===========

-Perform the following steps to activate RACF security for VIRTEL in the MVS environment.
+Perform the following steps to activate RACF security for VIRTEL in the z/OS environment.

 8.1.1 Modify the VIRTCT
 -----------------------